-This is part 4 in our How to Build a Home Recording Studio series (starting with part 1 here) that shows you how to set up a computer-based studio capable of recording pro-quality audio.
+This is part 4 in our How to Build a Home Recording Studio series that shows you how to set up a computer-based studio capable of recording pro-quality audio.
 In part 3, we talked about microphones and sound cards and other type of interfaces.
 Today, let’s talk about audio software.

 I left this part until the end because if you get everything else right, the software is probably the least important part of the equation.
 There are tons of programs to choose from, so it can be tough to figure out what you should get and how much you should pay.
 My suggestions will be based on my experience and will enable you to sound professional even with a limited budget.